-The highlight separation between 2-5 look a little nicer on the XT1 and more defined.
-But for some reason the Sony A7r remains a little brighter even though both settings were the same.
-Usually they are pretty close with matched settings.
+The highlight separation between 2-5 looks a little nicer on the XT1 and more defined.
+But for some reason, the Sony A7r remains a little brighter even though both settings were the same.
+Usually, they are pretty close with matched settings.

 If the Sony A7r wasn’t a little more overexposed, I’m sure the results would look the same.

-This is the same image above, but recovered by 3 stops.
-They both perform about the same here except no color patterns on the XT1.
+This is the same image above but recovered by 3 stops.
+They both perform about the same here except for no color patterns on the XT1.

 Test 5 – Color Noise

 Here I’m using Adobe Standard profile in Lightroom on both cameras.
-Colors look maybe a little richer on the XT1 and the Sony A7r has a lot more noise in the reds.
+The colors look maybe a little richer on the XT1 and the Sony A7r has a lot more noise in the reds.

 Sony A7r vs Fuji X-T1 Comparison Conclusions

-Keeping in mind that this is the Sony A7r placed in APS-C crop mode.
-By no means a real world test.
-Had I put a 22mm lens on the A7r and shot full frame with a matched framing, the results would be much different in terms of noise control and detail.
-The purpose here was to compare the two sensors at pixel-to-pixel level where real estate shouldn’t matter.
+Keep in mind that this is the Sony A7r placed in APS-C crop mode.
+By no means a real-world test.
+Had I put a 22mm lens on the A7r and shot a full frame with a matched framing, the results would have been much different in terms of noise control and detail.
+The purpose here was to compare the two sensors at a pixel-to-pixel level where real estate shouldn’t matter.
 It’s interesting to see how the two different cameras process their RAW files.

-From this test I have to say no they do not.
-Fujifilm applies an in camera dynamic range adjustment and pulls a lower ISO to recovery highlights when needed.
+From this test, I have to say no they do not.
+Fujifilm applies an in-camera dynamic range adjustment and pulls a lower ISO to recover highlights when needed.
 But when camera settings are all matched and neither shot is over or underexposed, the exposures will be the same.
 Myth, busted!